 - Headache, nausea, joint pains, and stomach upset.

 - Skin rash.
 This can occur in 1 in 50 cases.
 Contact your doctor if this happens.

 - In rare cases, Carbimazole can reduce the activity of bone marrow.
 This can reduce the production of protective body cells.
 This can lead to infection.
 Usually, this presents a severe sore throat, mouth ulcers, and fever.
 If any of these symptoms develop, contact your doctor immediately and stop the medication.
 The doctor will do your blood count.
 Bone marrow activity will recover in 1 to 2 weeks.

 Can Carbimazole be used in pregnancy or breastfeeding?

 Yes, Carbimazole can be used in pregnancy and breastfeeding.
-However, it is advised to discuss with your doctor if you are planning pregnancy or as soon as you know that you are pregnant.
+However, it is advised to discuss with your doctor if you are planning a pregnancy or as soon as you know that you are pregnant.
 In the first trimester, it is preferred to change Carbimazole to another anti-thyroid tablet called Propylthiouracil.
-Carbimazole can cross the placenta and in very rare cases can affect the skin or nail or finger of the baby in first trimester.
-Carbimazole is usually continued in second and thirst trimester as it is safe for both mother and baby.
-In general, lowest possible dose of Carbimazole is taken.
+Carbimazole can cross the placenta and, in very rare cases, can affect the skin or nails or finger of the baby in the first trimester.
+Carbimazole is usually continued in the second and thirst trimester as it is safe for both mother and baby.
+In general, the lowest possible dose of Carbimazole is taken.
 It is preferable to keep the dose of Carbimazole below 20 mg.
-However, the doctor will decide with you the best possible dose given the risk and benefit.
+However, the doctor will decide with you the best possible dose, given the risk and benefits.